What is a Hiatus Hernia?

 All the above surgical procedures can be performed by laparoscopic surgery technique.

-If any complications like incarceration or strangulation is reported in the diagnosis, then the surgeon clears that first and then repairs a hiatus hernia.
+If any complications like incarceration or strangulation are reported in the diagnosis, then the surgeon clears that first and then repairs a hiatus hernia.